shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Sadly had to remove most comments in code, get the file sizes down so I could upload to vesc flash e.t.c.

+Vesc compresses any QML code to fit onto the tiny amout of free flash space - Which I think it's around 5kb, Vesc Desktop tool has a "calculate size" on the QML page to show you the compressed size.

 You'll also need to setup your BBSHD properly for this to work.

 ## Some important settings include: